Skip to main navigation Skip to content Skip to footer

 Did the arrangement have lilies in it?
 If that’s the case then the stain could be from the pollen-rich anther.
 Because pollen is sticky and oily, and it has color, the discoloration is a combination stain.
 In that case, you want to work on the oily/sticky part first.
 If you tried the bleach products before completing this step, that’s probably why you haven’t had much success.

-I also wanted to mention that since you have already tried Clorox® Regular Bleach2 I’m assuming that your shirt is white and bleachable; note that you should always avoid bleaching wool, silk, mohair, leather, and spandex.
-If your shirt has any spandex in it, then don’t use the bleach pen or regular bleach.
-Instead you can use liquid Clorox2® for the second pretreatment step: apply a little directly to the stain and wait 5-10 minutes before washing in the hottest water recommended using detergent and more Clorox2®.
+I also wanted to mention that since you have already tried Clorox® Disinfecting Bleach I have assumed that your shirt is white 100% cotton; note that you should always avoid bleaching wool, silk, mohair, leather, and spandex.
+If your shirt has any spandex in it, then don’t use regular bleach.
+Instead you can use Clorox 2® for Colors Stain Remover and Laundry Additive for the second pretreatment step: apply a little directly to the stain and wait 10 minutes before washing in the hottest water recommended using detergent and more Clorox 2®.
+Air dry and check your progress–repeat the treatment if needed.